nativewind/nativewind/README.md

 If using `{ platform: 'web' }` you will need to follow the follow the [TailwindCSS installation steps](https://tailwindcss.com/docs/installation) to include it's styles in the application.

+## How it works

+Under the hood, `tailwindcss-react-native` performs these general steps

+1. Use `postcss` to compile the classes using `tailwindcss` and other plugins
+1. Convert the CSS styles to the platform specific styles (eg using `StyleSheet.create` for native)
+1. Remove the `className` attribute and replace/merge it with the `style` attribute
+1. Replace the className string with a `react` hook to load styles and match media queries.

+For detailed explaination see [the platforms documentation](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/platforms.md) for a more detailed explaination)

 ## Usage

 Simply add a `className` attribute to your existing `react-native` components